zhihan/groovyandroid/ex0/README.md

  1. Download and extract the SDK tools.
  2. Set the environement variable ANDROID_HOME to the root of the extracted SDK.
- 3. Launch the Android tools and install updates.
+ 3. Launch the Android tools and install updates using the following command.

         ${ANDROID_HOME}/tools/android

 You must install at least

 1. Android SDK Tools
 2. Android SDK Platform-tools